bellmann-engineering/cpp-patterns/README.md

 # Content

-Hands-On Software Architecture Patterns with C++ by K. Bellmann and Prof. B. Brügge
+Hands-On Software Architecture Patterns with C++ by Dr. K. Bellmann and Prof. B. Brügge

 Each folder contains sample code for the following design patterns:
 - Abstract Factory